 Prerequisite(s): BUSI 342.
 (3-0 or 3-0) ECON 330 Theory and Practice of Development (3 sem. hrs.)
 A study of major theories or models of economic development and evaluation of practices and approaches to economic development by studying various cases from several different countries.
 Theories and practices of development are examined from a Christian perspective, with consideration of the influence of the human factor.
 Prerequisite(s): ECON 230.
 (3-0 or 3-0) ECON 354 Geography of the World Economy (3 sem. hrs.)
 This course investigates the changing geographical patterns of global economic activity and the processes influencing the organization of economic space.
 It focuses on the spatial patterns of production and manufacturing; the distribution of goods and services; and the role of multinationals, global marketing strategies and outsourcing.
 It also investigates issues and challenges from global to local economies, including: population growth and development, poverty and unemployment, and environmental sustainability.
 NB: Offered every other year.
 Cross-listed: GENV 354.
 Prerequisite(s): GENV 111.
-(0-0; 3-0)188 ECON 411 Business in the Global Market (3 sem. hrs.)
+(0-0; 3-0)188 ECON 357 Environmental Economics and Policy (3 sem. hrs.)
+This course introduces the main concepts in environmental economics and applies them to public policy analysis.
+Students will learn about markets, prices and the role of information in the economy, and will then learn about market failures that specifically affect the environment.
+The second half of the course introduces the key techniques in public policy analysis (an inherently interdisciplinary undertaking), including the process of developing, implementing, and assessing public policy.
+Cross-listed: GENV 357 Prerequisite(s): 3RD year standing.
+(3-0 or 3-0) ECON 411 Business in the Global Market (3 sem. hrs.)
 An introduction to global business practices while on a travel study.
 A survey of governmental and corporate practices of major economic systems throughout the world.
 Different cultural meanings of concepts such as globalization, world class, nimble organizations, empowerment, and teams are explored.
 The class provides the students with experiential as well as classroom learning to provide a better grasp of the differences in cultures and the adaptation of the concepts.
 NB: Offered when available in summer with overseas travel component.
 Cross-listed: BUSI 411.